 The financial mode requires only a limited amount of information from investors.
 Our model then associates physical units to monetary amounts using ratios that are derived from public data or internal expertise (e.g. euros invested per kWh produced).
-On the other end, the bottom-up mode requires more data from investors (or directly from the asset operators) but provides results with a lower uncertainty.
+On the other end, the bottom-up mode requires more data from investors (or directly from the asset operators) but provides results with a higher certainty.

-The financial - or simplified - analysis is carried out with a proprietary database of ratios built from Carbone 4's expertise.
-As they represent averages, though, these ratios allow only a limited accuracy for the result.
-This mode is relevant to give orders of magnitude while devoting a limited amount of time, and might be used to perform a first selection between eligible and non eligible asset classes beforehand defining a first set of guidelines for an investment strategy compatible with a given pathway.
+The financial - or simplified - analysis is carried out with a proprietary database of ratios built from Carbone 4 expertise.
+As they represent averages, these ratios only allow a limited accuracy for the result.
+This mode is relevant to give orders of magnitude while devoting a limited amount of time.
+It might be used to perform a first selection of assets before defining a first set of guidelines for an investment strategy compatible with a given pathway.

-The detailed - or bottom up - mode is conducted with the real physical data associated to each asset included into the portfolio.
+The detailed - or bottom-up - mode is conducted with the real physical data associated to each asset included in the portfolio.
 This approach therefore needs more time, and the access to more data, but is the only one that leads to a reliable alignment scoring, and it should therefore be used for communication to external audiences, including for certification.